 Saying thank you is only one piece to the gratitude puzzle; you should pair these words with an action, like hosting some sort of event that honors your staff.
 This could be a picnic, a catered lunch, or an awards ceremony to highlight exceptional members of your team.
 Maybe you have pizza delivered one day for lunch or you bring in pastries from the local bakery.
 The key here is to host special events (no matter how big or small) that make your employees feel special and appreciated for the hard work they do.

 You don’t have to host an actual awards ceremony, but you should give awards during these times to recognize stand out-employees and honor team member anniversaries.
 For example, maybe you give workers some branded swag or a box full of goodies and shine a spotlight on them once they reach their one year, three year, and five year anniversaries.
 Using this opportunity to recognize their service is a good retention incentive, simply because it gives folks a goal to work towards and keeps them from abandoning the hard work they’ve put in for other opportunities by playing into the sunk cost fallacy.

-Sometimes the best way to show you can is simply by listening — so make it a point during these upcoming holidays to solicit feedback from your staff and build on what they have to say.
+Sometimes the best way to show you can is simply by listening — so make it a point during hotel week to solicit feedback from your staff and build on what they have to say.
 You could send out a survey via email or designate a suggestion box for team members to anonymously share what they like about working for you, what they think could be improved, etc. By making real and legitimate changes as a direct result of this feedback demonstrates that you actually care about your staff’s well-being and what they have to think.